Engineering 100-950

 Note that the values displayed in the serial monitor are rounded, and don’t show us as accurate of voltages as we would like.
 This is because the value is stored as an “int”, or integer.
 To obtain decimal places, change this to a float, and when applying any calculations (such as converting from raw values to voltages) put .0 at the end to let the code know you are trying to obtain decimal values.
 Ex. “float voltage = rawValue * (10.0 / 1023.0);”

-3. Adding the Temperature Sensor
+3. Adding the BME680 Temperature, Pressure, Humidity, VOC Sensor

 Whenever you perform a calibration curve, or want to read accurate values to the SD card, you should do so with the battery connected and computer disconnected.
 Because of the differences in voltage applied by a computer through USB and the 9V batteries we are using, there is some variation in the voltage values read by the Arduino from each sensor.
 For this lab, since you don’t have an SD logger connected (yet!) just calibrate using the serial monitor through USB.
 Keep this in mind for future labs though!